NGC 6590

 NGC 6590 is a reflection nebula in the constellation of Sagittarius.
 This nebula is near the similar reflection nebula NGC 6589.
 Both nebulas are flanked by red emission nebula IC 1284.
+NGC 6595 is a duplicate entry of this nebula in the NGC catalog.
+The nebula was first discovered by John Herschel on July 14, 1830.
+It was then independently discovered by Lewis Swift on Jul 12, 1885.
+It was independently discovered for a third and final time by Edward E. Barnard in August 1905.